 Each revealed sultan card is placed face up next to the building market (several cards could be available at the same time).
-A player reveals an extra tile and marks the building shown in the top of the extra tile on the card with a cube.
+A player then rolls the building die and marks the result on the card with a cube.
+More money cards are revealed until a total of 4 are face up.